awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-StepFunctions.md

 + The action does not wait for the state machine execution to complete\.
 + After the action execution is started in CodePipeline, the action execution succeeds even if the state machine execution fails\.

-#### Error Handling<a name="action-reference-StepFunctions-types-express-handling"></a>
+#### Error handling<a name="action-reference-StepFunctions-types-express-handling"></a>
 + If CodePipeline fails to start a state machine execution, the action execution fails\.
 Otherwise, the action succeeds immediately\.
 The action succeeds in CodePipeline regardless of how long the state machine execution takes to complete or its outcome\.

-## See Also<a name="action-reference-StepFunctions-links"></a>
+## See also<a name="action-reference-StepFunctions-links"></a>

 The following related resources can help you as you work with this action\.
 + [AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/) – For information about state machines, executions, and inputs for state machines, see the *AWS Step Functions Developer Guide*\.
-+ [Tutorial: Use an AWS Step Functions Invoke Action in a Pipeline](tutorials-step-functions.md) – This tutorial gets you started with a sample standard state machine and shows you how to use the console to update a pipeline by adding a Step Functions invoke action\.
++ [Tutorial: Use an AWS Step Functions invoke action in a pipeline](tutorials-step-functions.md) – This tutorial gets you started with a sample standard state machine and shows you how to use the console to update a pipeline by adding a Step Functions invoke action\.